jobjacob98/Chain-Reaction/README.md

 # Chain Reaction #

 Chain Reaction is a strategic board game that can be played by 2-8 players.
 We developed an AI agent for playing this game against a single opponent.
-The agent decides its moves using the alpha–beta pruning algorithm. <br/>
+The agent decides its moves using the alpha-beta pruning algorithm.

-The game was developed in JavaScript using a HTML5 game framework called Phaser.
-The agent was developed in Python and an API was built using Flask to link the game and the agent. <br/>
+The game was developed in JavaScript using Phaser 3.
+The agent was developed in Python and an API was built in Flask to link the game with the agent.

 This repo contains all the code related to this project. <br/>